 Our second week is a deep dive into Lightroom processes, including input sharpening, cropping, brushing corners out to white, and using the luminance slider.
 We also continue to produce images for further experimentation with compositing, color blending, and image scale and assembly.
 By week three, we are discovering the range of uses for color selection and typography, learning how Photoshop’s brushes can create watercolor-style composites.

-Join Niall and discover natural history photography's exceptional scope for creativity as you produce distinctive, personal work.
+Join Niall this spring to take advantage of showy flowers and abundant wildlife—crickets, frogs, beetles, moths, lizards, and worms—this glorious time of year offers, and discover natural history photography’s exceptional scope for creativity as you produce distinctive, personal work in a field studio.